 As shown below, the Gradient Map effect can be used to add color and vivacity to images that run beneath graphics and text.

-Similar to the Duotone treatment, the Gradient Map effect focuses on the relationship of Jefferson Blue with other colors in the UVA brand palette, not just Cyan.
+Similar to the Duotone treatment, the Gradient Map effect focuses on the relationship of Jefferson Blue with other colors in the UVA brand palette.

 A collection of pretreated images using the Gradient Map treatment are available for download.
 These images may be used across print and web applications.

 To Create This Effect in Photoshop

 1) Open the image in Photoshop.

 2) Open the Gradient Map tool (Image > Adjustments > Gradient Map) and click the gradient to edit the colors.
 In the Gradient Editor, select the bottom left square of the gradient.
 Click on the Color dropdown to open the Color Picker and enter the UVA Blue values.

 3) Then select the bottom right square of the gradient.
 Click on the Color dropdown to pen the Color Picker and enter the values of UVA Orange or another UVA brand secondary color.